2017 FIA GT World Cup: Main race

 "My DTM season wasn't great, I had a pretty good start and then in the middle I got lost with set-up.
 I knew that it was ramping up for this race, and it looked pretty promising.
 I was doing more and more races in DTM, I was being more and more competitive in GT and I knew they always had a good car here.
 It was very important to win this race.
 It's a GT world cup and it can really save your season."

 — Edoardo Mortara on winning the FIA GT World Cup after struggling in the 2017 Deutsche Tourenwagen Masters.

 To allow O'Young's car to be removed from the circuit, the safety car was deployed until the end of lap eleven.
 At the restart, Mortara maintained his lead, with Frijns second.
 Engel slipstreamed Frijns to remain with him.
 Mostert slid wide after exiting the Solitude Esses, allowing the recovering Farfus to overtake him for fourth.
-Engel spent the next few laps close by Frijns but the latter established a rhythm and began to draw closer to Mortara.
+Engel spent the next few laps close by Frijns but the latter established a rhythm and began to draw closer to Mortara, catching up to him on the final lap.
 However, Mortara led every lap achieved his sixth victory in Macau by 0.618 seconds over the closing Frijns who failed to overtake him.
 Engel finished third, Farfus fourth, and brandmates Mostert and Wittmann fifth and sixth.
 Dumas finished seventh, Juncadella eighth, and Yoshimoto was the final classified finisher.
 The attrition rate was moderate, with nine of the fourteen starters finishing the race, and the safety car was on track for six laps.